 No sensation was needed to know the doorframe was broken, its splinters burying into his arms, though feel it he did.

-No audio was needed to know his mother was ordering the man to lay his weapon down and put his hands in the air, yet hear he did.
+No audio was needed to know Beatrice was ordering the man to lay his weapon down and put his hands in the air, yet hear he did.

-No taste was needed to know it was the blood of his mother that stained his face when the single gunshot went off, but taste he did.
+No taste was needed to know it was her blood that stained his face when the single gunshot went off, but taste he did.

 He knew how the rest of it went: The other agents would arrive.
-They would attempt to arrest the man, but find him with his brains recently blown out all over the child- the child that refused to be taken from his departed mother's side.
-They would take the child away, back into the arms of his second mother.
+They would attempt to arrest the man, but find him with his brains recently blown out all over the child- the child that refused to be taken from his the departed officer's side.
+They would take the child away, back into the arms of the woman with crippling depression- who'd started all of this.
 Things would turn out and life would continue on as it had before.

-He knew this, and still he could not stop his feet from moving, could not stop his legs from giving out, or his hands from shaking as he covered the single hole in his mother's forehead.
+He knew this, and still he could not stop his feet from moving, could not stop his legs from giving out, or his hands from shaking as he covered the single hole in her chest.
 And try as he might, he could not keep in the anguished cries that tore from his throat.

-Burying his face into her breast, he screamed, begged for her to get up, to come back, to stop being so motionless and pale- to stop fucking bleeding!
+Burying his face into her breast, he screamed, begged for her to get up, to come back, to stop being so motionless and pale- to stop bleeding!
+Please stop bleeding!

 Razr jerked upwards violently enough that he lost his balance and fell out of his chair, more graceless than he would ever admit.
 It took him a minute to catch his breath and even longer to slow his racing heart.
 Once he did though, he righted himself, running his hands through his hair while shaking his head in an attempt to rid himself of the images that persisted to plague his vision every time he blinked.